epfl-ada/ada-2020-project-milestone-p3-p3_adaimb/README.md

 **Q1**

 Perform a seasonal autoregressive model on the initial claims dataset between 2007 and 2011 (base model) and then do the same with trends features.
 Compute the overall MAE and the MAE during the four periods described in Table 1 as turning points.
+Perform parameters selections for the number of lag terms and the size of the training set in order to see what improves the forecasting.

 **Q2**

 Perform a seasonal autoregressive model on the initial claims dataset between 2011 and 2020 (base model) and then do the same with trends features.
 Compute the overall MAE.
+Perform out-of-sample forecasting to predict what happened in 2020 training the model over 2011-2019.
+Add another trend (Covid-19) to see if it improves the prediction.

 **Q3**

 Perform a seasonal autoregressive model on the exchange rate dataset between 2004 and 2011 (base model) and then do the same with trends features *Euro/Dollar, Inflation and Prices*.
-Compute the overall MAE.
+Compute the overall MAE, and analyze more in detail the impact of Google trends on the prediction of the recession periods, and see how can we improve it.

  **Proposed timeline**